scikit-hep/boost-histogram/README.md

 [what's new](./docs/CHANGELOG.md).

-For end users interested in analysis, see [Hist][], a first-party analyst-friendly histogram library that extends boost-histogram with many new shortcuts, plotting, and more.
+For end users interested in analysis, see [Hist][], a first-party analyst-friendly histogram library that extends boost-histogram with named axes, many new shortcuts including UHI+, plotting shortcuts, and more.

 [uhi]: https://uhi.readthedocs.io
 ## Usage